aws-samples/serverless-patterns/private-apigw-lambda-cdk/README.md

 ## Testing

-* Since the API Gateway is private it can't be accessed from internet.
+* Since the API Gateway is private it can't be accessed from internet

-  * The api can be invoked from an EC2 Instance VPC
+  * The api can be invoked/accessed from an EC2 Instance from inside the VPC
-    1. This example creates an EC2 instance in the VPC
+    1. Log into AWS Account and navigte to EC2 in AWS Console
-    2. Log into AWS Account and navigte to EC2
+    2. Select the EC2 instance created by this example(The instance id is printed in the cdk)
-    3. Select the EC2 instance created by this example
+    3. Hit the "Connect" button on top right
-    4. Hit the "Connect" button on top right
+    4. On Connect page navigate to "Session Manager" Tab and hit "Connect" Button
-    5. On the connect page navigate to "Session Manager" Tab and hit "Connect" Button
+    5. Locate PrivateAPIGatewayApi.ApiUrl from output printed by cdk, this is the api endpoint to be invoked
-    6. On the web shell run curl the output for PrivateAPIGatewayApi.ApiUrl
+    6. On shell screen run curl "<PrivateAPIGatewayApi.ApiUrl> output"

     ```curl https://<api_id>-<vpcid>.execute-api.<region>.amazonaws.com/prod```

-    7. You should see: ```Success path: "/"```.
+    7. You should see: ```Success path: "/"```

-  * The Private API Gateway API can also be accessed from a VPN Connection or AWS Direct Connect
+  * The Private API Gateway APIs can also be accessed from a VPN Connection or AWS Direct Connect

 ## Cleanup